osoner/countly-documentation/reference/user-guide.md

 3. Enter your application name, category, the time zone you are in, and application icon.
 4. Click “Add Application”

 You’ll be given an app key which is unique to that application.
-This key should be written in the SDK code snippet which in turn will be embedded in your application - please see SDK integration guides on how to do it.
+This key should be written in the SDK code snippet which in turn will be embedded in your application - please see [SDK integration guides](http://count.ly/resources/source/download-sdk) on how to do it.

+Alternatively, you can enter your IAP Event Key in order to collect IAP revenues and see it immediately in your dashboard.

 ![Screen_Shot_2012-11-13_at_22.28.51.png](http://support.count.ly/help/assets/9a89bee8ea3d8af1c3821dfa2dd7230540c4d142/Screen_Shot_2012-11-13_at_22.28.51_normal.png)

 If you want to delete an application, simply click on “Delete”.
 There may be some cases where you only want to delete all data associated with an application, but keep the application keys and other information.
 In this case, use “Clear data” to remove all incoming data from this application and start fresh.